 A growth or lump anywhere on the body may be a skin tumor.
 Giving your dog regular brushing and massage can help you discover any lumps or bumps on the dog’s skin, so try to brush and/or massage your dog 3 or 4 times a week.

-Abnormal discharges are bloody or purulent discharges from a body opening.
+Abnormal discharges are pus or bloody discharges from a body opening.
 They may have an offensive odor.
-Discharges from the eyes, ears, nose, mouth, penis or vagina suggest infection.
+Discharges from the eyes, ears, nose, mouth, penis or vagina suggest an infection.
 In senior dog, cancer may also be possible.

 Increased Thirst and Frequent Urination